rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

     public-key != private-key

 We can compare the asymmetric-key [cryptosystem][cryptosys] with an e-mail account.
-Your e-mail address it is accessible to wide public (anyone can send you an e-mail at your@email.com, for example) but you are the only one who has the password to log in (that means only you can read the content of the e-mails).
+Your e-mail address is accessible to wide public (anyone can send you an e-mail at your@email.com, for example) but you are the only one who has the password to log in (that means only you can read the content of the e-mails).
 The public-key is your e-mail address and the private-key is the password